LucasWinkler/TurboGames/README.md

 This will (hopefully) switch to develop, merge your feature branch into develop, delete your feature branch and then push all changes to develop.

+Tips:
+`git status` will  return information on new changes.
+Mess up when creating a branch and want to remake or rename it? `git checkout develop` then `git branch -D <feature-name>`